OI-wiki/i18n/docs/basic/divide-and-conquer.md

 ### Keys of Writing Recursion

-**Understand a function's purpose and believe it can finish the job.
+**Understand a function's purpose and believe it can do the jub.
 DO NOT jump into the function for discovering more details,** or you will may be unable to get out of the infinite details, since human is not so good at maintaining a stack in mind.

 E.g. traverse a binary tree: